 GEOG 409 Cultural Biogeography (3) Coevolution of human societies and plants over the last 10,000 years.
 Foraging, farming and urban societies economies; spread and modification of selected plants; issues of preservation of genetic resources and traditional plant knowledge.
 The form and function of gardens.
 A-F only.
 Pre: junior standing or higher, or consent.
 (Cross-listed as TPSS 409) DS

 GEOG 410 Human Role in Environmental Change (3) Human impacts through time on vegetation, animals, landforms, soils, climate, and atmosphere.
 Special reference to Asian/Pacific region.
 Implications of long-term environmental change for human habitability.
-Pre: one of 101, BIOL 101, BIOL 123 and either 326 or BIOL 310; or consent.
+Pre: with a minimum grade of B, one of 101, BIOL 101, BIOL 123 and either 322 or BIOL 310; or consent.
 (Cross-listed as BIOL 410) DB

 GEOG 411 Past Global Change and the Human Era (3) Study of past environments to understand present and future global change.
 Focus on terrestrial Quaternary environments and global processes.
 Pre: junior standing or higher, or consent.
 DP

-GEOG 413 Resource Management (3) (2 Lec, 1 3-hr Lab) Hands-on development of analytical models for application to problems of water resource, coastal fisheries, agroforestry, and/or land management.
-Focus on problems facing Hawai'i and the Pacific.
+GEOG 413 Resource Management (3) Management of land, water resources, coastal fisheries, forests and agriculture.
+Focus on problems facing Hawai‘i and the Pacific.
+A-F only.
 Pre: junior standing or higher.
 DS

 GEOG 421 Urban Geography (3) Origins, functions, and internal structure of cities.
 Problems of urban settlement, growth, decay, adaptation, and planning in different cultural and historical settings.
 Dynamics of urban land use and role of policies and perceptions in shaping towns and cities.
 Pre: 102 or 151 or 330, or consent.
 (Cross-listed as PLAN 421) DS